comp-physics/RBC3D/examples/field_visual/README.md

 You can easily visualize this velocity field in ParaView with the following steps after Importing and Parsing `field.csv`:
 1. Apply the "Table to Points" Filter, selecting X=X, Y=Y, and Z=Z as your coordinates.
 2. Apply the "Merge Vector Components" Filter, selecting X=Vx, Y=Vy, and Z=Vz for your vectors.
 Rename this to "velocity."
 3. Apply the "Glyph" filter, selecting the orientation to be "velocity."
 Scale and color as necessary.

+# Wall Traction Vectors

+A CSV file containing the force density vectors at each point on the wall can be generated with `traction.F90` by running `make` and then `srun -n 1 ./traction`.
+This will create `./D/wallvectors.csv`, and this CSV file can be visualized in Paraview in using the same procedure as the velocity field vectors.